-Grammar Rule FEEL Mapped to Domain Applicability 20 e.name e."name" type(e) is a context 20 e.name see below type(e) is a date/time/duration type(e) e . name = name = date result is the name d component of the date object e .
+Grammar Rule FEEL Mapped to Domain Applicability 20 e.name e."name" type(e) is a context 20 e.name see below type(e) is a date/time/duration type(e) e.name name = date result is the name d component of the date object e .
 Valid names are shown to the right. year, month, day, weekday date and time result is the name d component of the date and time object e .
-Valid names are shown to the right. year, month, day, weekday, honor minute, second, time offset, timezone time result is the name d component of the time object e . hour, minute, second, tir Valid names are shown to the right years and months duration result is the name d component of the years and months duration object e .
-Valid names are shown to the right. days and time duration result is the name d component of the days and time duration object e .
+Valid names are shown to the right. year, month, day, weekday, hour, minute, second, time offset, timezone time result is the name d component of the time object e .
+Valid names are shown to the right hour, minute, second, time offset, timezone years and months duration result is the name d component of the years and months duration object e .
+Valid names are shown to the right. years, months days and time duration result is the name d component of the days and time duration object e .
 Valid names are shown to the right.